AndyShor/PyCB/README.md

 * panel - one of the UI alternatives, optional
 * streamlit - second UI alternative, optional not included in requirements to ease loading into binder
+* numba - just-in-time compilation used to speed up some calculation functions in CSD module.
+Is optional and can be reverted rather easily by removing related decorators.
+Main purpose was to reduce latency in online applications such as powered by streamlit.
+Only makes sense together with speed-optimized graphics using special bokeh tools such as Multiline and LabelSet.
+Without graphics optimization the simulation itself is not a limiting factor.
+For tips on faster graphics look at simulations.py

 ## Installation